All Products

 You can create a snapshot for the nodes in a node pool when you update the node pool.
 By default, the snapshot is retained for 30 days.
 You can manually delete the snapshot before its retention period ends.
 If the data is lost after you update a node pool, you can use the following methods to restore the data:

-• If an in-place update is performed to update only the kubelet, you can use the snapshot to roll back the disk.
-For more information, see Roll back a disk by using a snapshot.
+• If an in-place update is performed to update only the kubelet, you can use a snapshot to roll back the disk.
+For more information, see the Roll back a disk by using a snapshot.

-• If the OS image or container runtime is updated by replacing the system disks of the nodes in the node pool, you can create a disk from the snapshot.
+• If the operating system or container runtime is updated by replacing the system disks of the nodes in the node pool, you can create a disk from the snapshot.
 For more information, see Create a disk from a snapshot.

 References